KamilPawel/lineup-now/README.md

 pipenv shell
 ```

-You can now run the REST API by running:
+You can now run the REST API by running inside the pipenv virtual environment :
 ```bash
 pipenv run start
 ```